-The team's current drivers are team boss Craighypheno - Craig Woollard and Sam Hill.
+The team's current drivers are team boss Craighypheno - Craig Woollard and Matthew Wheeler.
 The team has a reputation for its fierce intra-team rivalries, for its constant battle with Kaibutsu Racing, hating Scottish Nationalists, confusing liveries as well as being a haven for Gran Turismo 6 refugees.
-To date, it has six race victories.
+To date, it has 11 race victories.

 Founded by Craighypheno towards the end of 2014, Eiffel Power Motorsports was meant to be a team registered for the V8 Australicars season only.
 Since then, the team has ventured into both special events as well as Endurance racing.

 The team's very first race came at the Really Rubbish Racing Facility in Finland.
 Mixed results came, as Craighypheno took a podium as well as a non-finish, the first of his career.

 Eiffel Power made it's two-car début at GEARS Between the Lakes with KoopaTroopa14 and Craighypheno finishing in seventh and tenth respectively.